JanetMatsen/bacteriopop/Task.md

 * Organisms "phylogeny" is described by: Kingdom, Phylum, Class	Order, Family, Genus

 # Project Goals:
-### Data Pre-Processing and Visualization:
+### Data Pre-Processing and Visualization: <ol>
-* 1- Center and scale predictors/features (elements of phylogeny) for each sample in order to improve the prediction model as well as detetcting correlations among them.
+<li> Center and scale predictors/features (elements of phylogeny) for each sample in order to improve the prediction model as well as detetcting correlations among them. </li>
-* 2- Plot heat maps for the correlation factor between predictors/features for each sample
+<li> Plot heat maps for the correlation factor between predictors/features for each sample. </li>
-* 3- Plot histograms for detecting class imbalance or skewed distributions of predictors for each sample
+<li> Plot histograms for detecting class imbalance or skewed distributions of predictors for each sample. </li>
-* 4- Reduce sample size be removing highly correlated predictors using correlation factors (good for interpretation) or Principal Component Analysis method (good for prediction).
+<li> Reduce sample size be removing highly correlated predictors using correlation factors (good for interpretation) or Principal Component Analysis method (good for prediction). </li>

 ### Infer an Interaction Network using Machine Learning Methods:
-* 1- Fixed interaction network:
+<li> Fixed interaction network:
     * cluster the bacterias based on their phylogeny using unsupervised learning approaches (K-means)
     * represent the fixed network for cluster-cluster interactions with a matrix
-    * find the fixed interaction matrix by fitting the data using least square cost function
+    * find the fixed interaction matrix by fitting the data using least square cost function </li>
-* 2- Propose a distributed dynamic model for bacteria-bacteria interactions
+<li> Propose a distributed dynamic model for bacteria-bacteria interactions </li>
-* 3- Propose a state dependent interaction network:
+<li> Propose a state dependent interaction network:
     * define a distance function that determines the existance of interaction between the nodes.
 This distance function can be the euclidean distance or inverse distance between the phylogeny of two bacteria
-    * fit the time-varying interaction matrix to the data using a stochastic regression method.
+    * fit the time-varying interaction matrix to the data using a stochastic regression method. </li>
-* 4- Propose a network dynamic based on the distributed interaction dynamics (part 2) and state-dependent network model (part 3)
+<li> Propose a network dynamic based on the distributed interaction dynamics (part 2) and state-dependent network model (part 3) </li>

 # To-do:
-* Papers that give context to our data.
+<li> Papers that give context to our data. </li>
-* put a link to this public repo in each of our private repositories.
+<li> Put a link to this public repo in each of our private repositories. </li>